 Clinical

-Following intensive didactic training, our students have the opportunity to rotate with several area partners over a 12-month clinical schedule.
-These clinical rotations begin in the summer of the students second year, with a plan for a diverse clinical immersion that allows the student to observe and engage a variety of healthcare systems, patient populations, public & individual health challenges, and several interprofessional & interdisciplinary team methods.
+Following intensive didactic training, our students have the opportunity to rotate with several area partners over a 12-month calendar.
+These clinical rotations begin in the summer of the student's second year, with a schedule that allows the student to observe and engage a variety of healthcare systems, patient populations, public & individual health challenges, and several interprofessional & interdisciplinary team methods.

 Our program offers so much to support our mission goals.
 As such, we are thrilled to provide our students with an amazing clinical year experience.

 Our Clinical curriculum consists of core rotations in Family Medicine, Internal Medicine, Obstetrics and Gynecology, Behavioral Health, Pediatrics, General Surgery, and Emergency Medicine.
-Yet our program has also supported more advanced curriculum delivery in orthopedics, three structured and one full elective rotation, which allow the student to explore advanced clinical interests in preparation to serve their communities.
+Yet our program has also supported more advanced curriculum delivery in orthopedics, two structured and one full elective rotation, which allows the student to explore advanced clinical interests in preparation to serve their communities.

-While a majority of those clinical rotations are located in Ohio, as our priority is on providing our students the best clinical experience, rotations may take place throughout the United States.
+A majority of our clinical rotations are with local healthcare partners, including those in South West Ohio and East Indiana.
+Our priority is providing our students with the best clinical experience with some rotations taking students to practices throughout the United States.

-We are excited to have numerous community partners in healthcare who are responsive to supporting our mission and vision.
-We are humbled by their participation, which has made our curriculum delivery possible and are unquestionably key to its strength, ensuring only the best clinical training for our students.
+We are excited to have numerous community partners, who are dedicated to our mission and vision.
+We are humbled by the support of so many great institutions that have made our curriculum delivery possible.
+It is their support that is key to our strength, ensuring the best clinical training for all of our students…and care for our patients and communities.

-We are excited to meet and partner with you!
+We are thrilled to meet and partner with you!

 Information for Preceptors